Meer-Mohammad-Faisal/project2/README.md

 # New project

-this project was create from local system created by faisal
+this project was create from local system.

+created by faisal.